PMFlow/MonodReactions/README.md

 #
 ## MonodReactions_Soils
-- contains codes, functions, and results illustrating the used of the BGRW L-scheme to solve a coupled system of flow and multicomponent transport equations, with biodegradation governed by a double Monod model, in general case with transition from unsaturated to saturated flow regime.
+- contains codes, functions, and results illustrating the used of the BGRW L-scheme to solve a coupled system of flow and multicomponent transport equations, with biodegradation governed by a double Monod model, in the general case with transition from unsaturated to saturated flow regime.